fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Up to 10 Dimensions per metric
   * Have timestamps
   * Can create dashboards
+  * Aggregation: To consolidate from different location or random spread in time
   * EC2
     * Default: every 5 minutes
     * Detailed monitoring: every minute